Dorothea of Mansfeld: Early life and family

 Dorothea of Mansfeld was a noblewoman, and one of the most famous female healers in Germany.
 She was born around 1493 and died in 1578.
-She was one of twelve children born to Count Philip of Solms-Lich and Adriana of Hanua Munzenberg.
+She was one of twelve children born to Count Philip of Solms-Lich and Adriana of Hanau Munzenberg.
 Dorothea's passion for medicine was influenced by her elder brother, Count Reinhard I of Solms-Lich, who was educated in medicine.
 Many of her family members were medical healers.
 This included her daughter (Dorothea of Schönberg), her niece (Anna of Hohenlohe), her daughter-in-law (Agnes of Solms), and her niece by marriage (Agnes of Solms).
 Dorothea married in 1512 to Count Ernst II of Mansfeld-Vorderort and had thirteen children.
 She became a widow at the age of 38 in 1531.
 Dorothea lived in the Mansfeld Castle with most of her family and children.
 While there, she possessed a well-stocked apothecary, a distilling house, and full garden of herbs and plants for her various recipes.
 The Mansfeld castle is located in Saxony-Anhalt, Germany.
 Before her move to Saxony, her location, much like information on her early life, is unknown.
 Most documentation on the Mansfeld region before the 19th century has been lost.